Student Life - Electives

-Each Wednesday afternoon, students have the opportunity to choose from a range of enrichment activities, some of which will help their studies, others which challenge students to try a new skill and others to keep them fit.
+Each Wednesday afternoon, students have the opportunity to take part in different enrichment activities, some of which will help their studies, others which challenge students to try a new skill and others to keep them fit.

 - Work experience